PrimeSec420/WI-SPY/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-red.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Automate Man In The Middle Attacks (MITMAs) over WiFi with PrimeModz wispy.
-Wirespy allows attackers to set up quick honeypots to carry out MITMAs.
+Wispy allows attackers to set up quick honeypots to carry out MITMAs.
 Monitoring and logging functionalities are implemented in order to keep records of the victims traffics/activities.
-Other tools can be used together with Wirespy to further more advanced attacks.
+Other tools can be used together with Wispy to further more advanced attacks.

 Two type of attacks are supported at the moment:
 * **Honeypot:** set up a simple rogue hotspot and wait for clients to connect.